nathan-sprague/CV_lab/README.md

 - Look at the line that says:<br>
 	>model = object_detector.create(train_data, model_spec=spec, batch_size=4, train_whole_model=True, epochs=20, validation_data=val_data)
     - It uses the training data and validation data you previously looked at.
     - The epochs=20 means that it will train for 20 epochs.
 Changing this affects how long it takes to train.
 This will be clear when you start training.
-If you bring make the number lower, it will train faster but the fit won't be as good.
+If you make the number lower, it will train faster but the fit won't be as good.
 If you make the number higher, the fit might be better, but it will train longer and there is a chance of overfitting.

 <b>Now run the script to train the model!</b>
 - This may take 10 minutes or so, depending on how may images you labeled, how many epochs you set, and the hardware dedicated to your virtual machine.